-To extract Woad you need to first infuse leaves in nearly boiling water – preferably soft water such as rain water.
+To extract Woad you need to first infuse leaves in nearly boiling water – preferably soft water such as rainwater.
 After ten minutes the leaves are removed and squeezed of any juice before being discarded on the compost pile.
 The resulting liquid is strained and then soda ash is added which starts the process of extraction.
-Soda ash is a type of carbonic acid which can be sourced from the ashes of various types of plants – it’s also commonly used as a water softener.
-Through a process of aeration, settling, rinsing, filtering and drying you’re left with a natural blue pigment which can be stored and used indefinitely.
+Soda ash is a type of carbonic acid that can be sourced from the ashes of various types of plants – it’s also commonly used as a water softener.
+Through a process of aeration, settling, rinsing, filtering, and drying you’re left with a natural blue pigment that can be stored and used indefinitely.
 For more information on the process please visit Woad.org.co.uk.

 Woad can also be taken internally, though I’ve never tried it myself.
 Used in both European and Chinese herbal medicine for at least two thousand years, compounds in Woad are said to combat certain types of cancer and anti-inflammatory diseases.
-Human studies from China have also shown that Woad has antimicrobial, antibacterial, antiviral and antiparastic qualities.
+Human studies from China have also shown that Woad has antimicrobial, antibacterial, antiviral, and antiparasitic qualities.

-Another positive point on woad is that it breaks down much more easily and naturally than commerical oxides.
-This property makes this product a much more environmentally sensitive alternative to micas, oxides and other laboratory-created soap colouring agents.
+Another positive point of woad is that it breaks down much more easily and naturally than commercial oxides.
+This property makes this product a much more environmentally sensitive alternative to micas, oxides, and other laboratory-created soap coloring agents.

-In short, Woad is safe, won’t stain your skin and is a lovely and authentic natural colourant for use in soaps.
+In short, Woad is safe, won’t stain your skin, and is a lovely and authentic natural colorant for use in making handmade woad soap.
 I enjoy using it and growing it in my own garden and would encourage anyone else who is interested in Woad to try it out as well.